Get the best possible sound on each of these platforms using the mastering presets in LEVELS. Click Here to download a 15 day free trial.

 How can I measure LUFS on my track?

-Mastering The Mix has teamed up with plugin developer 29 Palms to bring you LEVELS.
-The plugin has a number of features that will help you get a fantastic mix.
+Our plugin LEVELS has a number of features that will help you get a fantastic mix.
 One of these features is a LUFS meter located in the Headroom section under ‘LUFS’.

 What is the best volume to use when submitting music to Soundcloud?